All About Wisconsin DMV

 We encourage you to give us feedback by telling us what you like or don't like about us or the services offered by your local office.
 Engage with us on Facebook and help us get even better in offering the most up-to-date info.

-For more information: How to Pay a Traffic Ticket in Wisconsin
+For more information: How to Replace a Lost Vehicle Title in Wisconsin

 Wisconsin residents with suspended drivers licenses (or revoked drivers licenses) may be eligible to receive an occupational (restricted) drivers license depending on the reason for their drivers license suspension.
 Occupational drivers licenses allow the driver to use a vehicle for a maximum of 12 hours a day and 60 hours a week to go to and from home, work or church.
 To find an occupational drivers license eligibility, Wisconsin residents can fill out the Occupational License Eligibility Check form.

 Wisconsin residents who are also active military members and in possession of a Class M motorcycle licensecan visit a local WI DMV office to fill out a Driver License application form MV3001.